MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 The Square Kilometre Array (SKA; \cite{SKA2020}) will conduct an IM program using the 21\,cm hyperfine transition of neutral Hydrogen.
 Due to the significant disparity in strength between foreground emissions and the cosmological 21\,cm signal — differing by several orders of magnitude — confirming the cosmic origin of the signal, particularly at high redshifts ($z \gtrsim 1$), will likely require cross-correlations with other cosmological tracers.
 Current studies typically focus on cross-correlations with high-redshift galaxies \cite{Furlanetto2007, LaPlante2023}, LBG \cite{Villaescusa-Navarro2015}, and the Ly$\alpha$ forest \cite{Carucci2017, Montero-Camacho2025}.
 These complementary approaches, coupling 21\,cm measurements with spectroscopic surveys, enhance our ability to discern the cosmological signal from foreground contamination, thus improving the robustness of IM measurements.

-MUST will significantly enhance cross-correlation efforts involving 21\,cm observations with high-redshift galaxies and the Lyman-$\alpha$ forest, enabling measurements with high signal-to-noise.
+MUST will significantly enhance cross-correlation efforts involving 21\,cm observations of high-redshift galaxies and the Lyman-$\alpha$ forest, enabling high-signal-to-noise measurements.
 Such cross-correlations will be instrumental in advancing our understanding of various cosmological phenomena, such as dark energy constraints \cite{2021JCAP...02..016D}, modified gravity \cite{2023JApA...44....5D}, dark matter \cite{2019JCAP...12..058S}, and hydrogen reionization \cite{Montero-Camacho2025}.